Denver Tanker Truck Accident Attorneys

 Truck companies can also share responsibility with tanker truck drivers.
 Trucking companies are responsible for planning and overseeing routes, filing tanker trucks, hiring and training drivers, and maintaining vehicles.
 If a company failed to follow proper procedures before sending a driver on the road, it could be found liable for contributing to a crash.

 Determining who is responsible for your injuries is just the first step in getting you compensation.
 At Leventhal Puga Braley P.C., our experienced team of Denver personal injury attorneys will thoroughly investigate the crash that injured you, collect evidence of negligence, and aggressively negotiate with the at-fault party’s insurance company to give you the best chance at receiving full compensation.
 We are not afraid to stand up to big insurance companies and hold truck drivers accountable when they injure other drivers and pedestrians.
-If you or someone you love was injured by a tanker truck driver or company, contact us at (303) 759-9945 or toll-free (877) 433-3906 to begin preparing your claim.
+If you or someone you love was injured by a tanker truck driver or company in Colorado, contact us at (303) 759-9945 or toll-free (877) 433-3906 to begin preparing your claim.